DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 She calmed from her first riding experience, now she was peacefully sitting on seat.

-"Hey, Kay, there is a place where humans live?"
+"Hey, Kai, there is a place where humans live?"

 "Yeah, we'll see big building pretty soon, and we'll use its underground to reach town."